lnce-dward/Dela-Rosa-Lance-Edward-V.---OOP-Final-Project/README.md

 ## Technologies

 - **Java**: Core language for implementing the system.
-- **MySQL**: Used for the backend database to store user health data.
 - **Object-Oriented Programming (OOP)**: Applied to create modular, maintainable, and reusable code.
 - **IntelliJ IDEA**: Recommended IDE for building and running the project.